eDyNAmiC

 9.30am - 10am | Florent Mouliere, Cancer Research UK Manchester Institutue, UK ecDNA as a biomarker for cancer detection and treatment response from liquid biopsies |

-10am - 10.15am | Vincenzo Corbo, University of Verona, IT Selected talk: MYC ecDNA promotes intratumor heterogeneity and plasticity in PDAC |
+10am - 10.15am | Vincenzo Corbo, University of Verona, IT

-10.15am - 10.45am | Matt Vander Heiden, Massechusetts Institute of Technology, US Influence of metabolism on cancer progression |
+10.15am - 10.45am | Matt Vander Heiden, Massachusetts Institute of Technology, US Influence of metabolism on cancer progression |

 10.45am - 11.15am | Break Refreshments will be served |

-11.15am - 11.30am | Weini Huang, Queen Mary University of London, UK Selected talk: The impact of fitness copy-number dependence on ecDNA dynamics |
+11.15am - 11.30am | Weini Huang, Queen Mary University of London, UK

-11.30am - 11.45am | Kadir C. Akdemir, MD Anderson Cancer Ceneter, US Selected talk: Integrative Multi-Omic Analysis Reveals Distinct Microenvironmental and Transcriptional Features of ecDNA-Driven Glioblastomas |
+11.30am - 11.45am | Kadir C. Akdemir, MD Anderson Cancer Center, US Selected talk: Integrative Multi-Omic Analysis Reveals Distinct Microenvironmental and Transcriptional Features of ecDNA-Driven Glioblastomas |

-11.45am - 12pm | Aditi Gnanasekar, Stanford University, US Selected talk: Functional heterogeneity derived from the uneven segregation of extrachromosomal DNAs enables rapid tumor evolution |
+11.45am - 12pm | Aditi Gnanasekar, Stanford University, US

-12pm - 12.30pm | Birgitte Regenberg, University of Copenhagen, DK Uncovering the roles of extrachromosomal circular DNA in colorectal, renal and liver cancer |
+12pm - 12.30pm | Birgitte Regenberg, University of Copenhagen, DK

 12.30pm - 1.30pm | Lunch Break Lunch will be served |